hd719/devops/Docker-101.md

 ## 15: Opening Websocket Connections

-- Problem: We didnt allow our nginx server to handle websocket connections
+- Problem: We didn't allow our nginx server to handle websocket connections

 # Series 10: A Continous Integration Workflow for Multiple Containers